Diabetic Foot

 Diabetes is a chronic condition that affects millions worldwide.
 One of the lesser-known but significant complications of diabetes is the development of foot problems.
 Diabetic foot conditions can lead to severe consequences, including amputation if not properly managed.

 There are currently an estimated 4.8 million people in the UK living with diabetes.
 Of that cohort, approximately 10% will develop a diabetic foot ulcer.
-If not properly managed, the complications of diabetic foot ulcers can lead to lower-limb amputation, significantly reducing mortality rate for those living with the disease.
 To help you understand and prevent these issues, we've compiled a list of frequently asked questions (FAQs) about diabetic foot ulcers.

 Why Diabetic Foot Ulcers Dont Heal Fast